Drug Addiction Rehab Knoxville, TN

 Drug addiction, often referred to as substance use disorder, is a very serious medical condition that affects all aspects of a person’s life.
 At Tennessee Valley Recovery, we offer drug rehab services in Knoxville, TN to help individuals understand the root cause of their substance abuse and break free from addiction.
 Our program helps you move past addiction and into a healthy new life.

 Addiction is considered a chronic disease because of how it affects the way that your brain works.
 Substance abuse changes the way that your brain releases the so-called “happy chemical” dopamine.
 This chemical is usually released in small amounts when you participate in positive things, like spending time with loved ones, eating a good meal, or exercising.

 When you abuse drugs, your brain releases a flood of dopamine, which makes you feel euphoric, – what is typically called a high.
 The longer you abuse drugs the less your brain is able to release dopamine naturally, and the more your brain will crave drugs in order to make you feel happy and relaxed.
 This is what leads to addiction and the need for help to overcome this serious disorder.
 Once a person becomes addicted to drugs, they need professional treatment in order to detox from them and begin recovery.

 Signs and Symptoms of a Drug Addiction

 One of the most difficult things about substance abuse is being able to admit that you have a problem.
-Many people end up so wrapped up in drug-seeking behaviors that they do not realize how serious their situation is, or are so good at hiding their drug use that family members aren’t certain that they are using.
-No matter what kind of drug a person is addicted to, there are certain behavioral changes that can indicate that they have a problem.
+Many people end up so wrapped up in drug-seeking behaviors that they do not realize how serious their situation has become.
+They put great effort into hiding their drug use, which often leaves loved ones unaware of what’s going on, too.
+No matter what kind of drug a person is addicted to, there are certain signs and symptoms that can indicate a person has a drug addiction.
 These include:

 - Frequent episodes of anger or violent outbursts